topyo/Microservices-Development/README.md

 Optionally, you can delete the api service.
 In the **Services** tab, select the checkbox next to **api**, select **Delete**, and confirm the deletion.

-**You have now fully transitioned your node.js from the monolith to microservices, without any downtime!**
+**We have now fully transitioned your node.js from the monolith to microservices, without any downtime!**

 **Find your service URL**: This is the same URL that you used in Module 2 of this tutorial.